zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/SingleTextViewer/README.md

 `workflow.configuration = { subject_viewer: 'singleText' }`

-There is a fall back to assume rendering the Single Text Viewer if the subject has a single location with an text mime type.
+There is a fall back to assume rendering the Single Text Viewer if the subject has a single location with a text mime type.

 ### Subject